thomas-mangin/vyos-documentation/docs/configuration/container/index.rst

     .. note:: The first IP in the container network is reserved by the engine and cannot be used

+.. cfgcmd:: set container name <name> name-server <address>

+    Optionally set a custom name server.
+    If a container network is used with DNS enabled, this setting will not have any effect.

 .. cfgcmd:: set container name <name> description <text>

     Set a container description